 Information retrieval (IR) is an IT discipline used by billions of users every day who search for information in search engines, both on the web and within applications, databases, etc.

 AI has been developing in recent years at an exponential rate, entering the everyday life of everyone.
-Many questions arise when you consider that machine learning, on which intelligent systems are based, is designed to process a huge amount of data.
+Many questions arise when you consider that machine learning, on which intelligent systems are based, is designed to process data, sometimes a huge amount of data.
 Where does this data come from?
-Are they treated ethically and with respect for personal, social, and individual rights?
-How do privacy protection and artificial intelligence fit together?
+Are they treated ethically and do they respect personal, social, and individual rights?
+How can we ensure privacy protection in an AI-enabled world?